 Responsibilities include but not limited to:

-• Excellent written and communications skills
+• Possess effective written and oral communication skills

 lost and found